-As I said below (and as the kubernetes official guide said) is a (too) simply and deprecated way to say to kubernetes: "Hey k8s, schedule this pod only to node with name mySuperNode".
+As I said below (and as the kubernetes official guide said) is a (too) simply and deprecated way to say to kubernetes: "Hey k8s, schedule this pod only to node with name mySuperIncredibleNode".

 If the named node does not exist, the pod will not be run, and in some cases may be automatically deleted.
 Also, in cloud environment node name is not always predictable.

-nodeSelector is the simplest recommended form of node selection constraint.
+nodeSelector is the simplest recommended way of node selection constraint.
 With nodeSelector you can schedule your pods to only nodes that match all nodeSelector constraint; so nodeSelector is an hard constraint.

-Node Selector, instead of nodeName, is based on node labels which are the right variables to use in order to influence kubernetes scheduler.
+Node Selector, instead of nodeName, is based on node labels which are the right variables to use in order to configure kubernetes scheduler.

 Step1 - Attach labels to node / nodePool